SSH configuration#

 When to use#

-Apart from that on the Bacularis web interface you can setup SSH configuration for single host or for group of hosts (using wildcards).
-This configuration can be used during API host deployment for each SSH connection.
+In the Bacularis web interface, you can set up SSH configurations for a single host or a group of hosts (using wildcards).
+These configurations can be used during API host deployment for each SSH connection.

-In the simplest scenario you do not need to create SSH configuration via the web interface.
-The SSH configuration is mainly to help to use common options for connecting different hosts.
-For example, if SSH is configured on non-standard SSH port 1234, then there is possible to set this information in SSH config to use it for each this type of host.
+In the simplest scenarios, you do not need to create an SSH configuration via the web interface.
+SSH configurations are primarily useful for applying common connection options across multiple hosts.
+For example, if SSH is configured on a non-standard port like 1234, you can define this in the SSH configuration to reuse it for all relevant hosts.

 Authentication#

-for each executed command during deployment.
-It is specially useful when the
+commands executed during deployment.
+This is especially useful when direct

 root